BKasin/club-websystem/README.md

     $ pip uninstall Pillow
     $ pip install --no-cache-dir $(grep ^Pillow requirements.txt)

+## SSL certificates

+SSL is provided for free by Let's Encrypt:

+    # apt-get install certbot python-certbot-nginx

+This will install a systemd service (/lib/systemd/system/certbot.service) and a timer (/lib/systemd/system/certbot.timer) to run that service twice daily.
+If any certificate in /etc/letsencrypt/renewal/ can be renewed, it will do so and save the new certificates into /etc/letsencrypt/live/.
+So all we had to do was perform the initial certificate generation and then point the nginx config files to these certificates:

+    # certbot certonly --nginx -d ciso-csusb.org
+    # certbot certonly --nginx --cert-name redirects -d www.ciso-csusb.org,ciso-csusb.com,www.ciso-csusb.com,infosec-csusb.org,www.infosec-csusb.org

+## Email

+Rather than manage the email reputation for ciso-csusb.org ourselves, we're using SendGrid.com as a relay for all outgoing email.
+Django sends email to 127.0.0.1:25, and postfix forwards that on to SendGrid.
+The recipient will see the emails as coming from one of SendGrid's dynamic IPs instead of ours.

+First, we configured the Sender Authentication feature of SendGrid, which involved adding a few DNS records so they'll handle the SPF, DKIM, DMARC, etc. and allow us to send emails *from* @ciso-csusb.org without (hopefully) getting marked as spam.

+Then we gave postfix a username/password to our SendGrid account.
+Actually, it's just an API key with permissions to send email and do nothing else:

+    # nano /etc/postfix/main.cf
+    ...
+    smtp_sasl_auth_enable = yes
+    smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd
+    smtp_sasl_security_options = noanonymous
+    smtp_sasl_tls_security_options = noanonymous
+    smtp_tls_security_level = encrypt
+    header_size_limit = 4096000
+    relayhost = [smtp.sendgrid.net]:587
+    ...

+    # nano /etc/postfix/sasl_passwd
+    [smtp.sendgrid.net]:587 apikey:<API_KEY_HERE>

+    # postmap /etc/postfix/sasl_passwd
+    # systemctl restart postfix

+We also have several aliases configured in postfix, so officers don't have to hand out their real email addresses:

+    # nano /etc/postfix/main.cf
+    ...
+    virtual_alias_maps = hash:/etc/postfix/virtual
+    ...

+    # nano /etc/postfix/virtual
+    ...
+    president@ciso-csusb.org        real.email@here.com
+    vice-president@ciso-csusb.org   real.email@here.com
+    ...
+    officers@ciso-csusb.org         president@ciso-csusb.org, vice-president@ciso-csusb.org, ...
+    ...
+    support@ciso-csusb.org          real.email@here.com
+    webadmin@ciso-csusb.org         real.email@here.com
+    ...

+    # postmap /etc/postfix/virtual
+    # systemctl restart postfix

+Lastly, we're starting to use SendGrid's [Unsubscribe Groups](https://sendgrid.com/docs/ui/sending-email/unsubscribe-groups/) to allow recipients to unsubscribe from emails by type rather than resorting to a global unsubscribe from all ciso-csusb.org emails.
+To do this, our Django app will need to use SendGrid's Email API to send emails with some X headers to identify the groups.
+For now, though, we've simply configured postfix to send *all* emails using a particular group ID:

+    # nano /etc/postfix/master.cf
+    ...
+    smtp      unix  -       -       n       -       -       smtp
+        -o smtp_header_checks=regexp:/etc/postfix/sendgrid_header
+    ...

+    # nano /etc/postfix/sendgrid_header
+    /^From:/ PREPEND X-SMTPAPI: {"asm_group_id": 15278}

+    # systemctl restart postfix

+Within Django, we use django-mailer to manage outgoing email.
 For email to work in production, you must add django-mailer to the server's crontab.
 Since django-mailer puts all outbound email into the database instead of immediately sending it, we use its `send_mail` command to actually send out the emails.
 Any email that fails will be changed to priority `deferred`.
 The `retry_deferred` command will mark all deferred emails as medium priority, so the next pass of `send_mail` will attempt to send them again.

 As an example, to send mail each 5 minutes and queue the failed emails for retry each 20 minutes, add this to the server's crontab: